From 1904 to date...

-Added artificial clay surface and floodlights to give us 4 artifical clay and 4 floodlit courts.
+Added artificial clay surface to one of old tarmac courts and added floodlights to give us 4 artifical clay and 4 floodlit courts.
 Improved pathways around the club grounds.

-Refurbished the top clubhouse, re-build Court 14 and added a 5th artifical clay surface.
+Refurbished the top clubhouse, re-built Court 14 and added a 5th artificial clay surface.
 Added floodlights to one of the hard courts to give us 6 floodlit courts.
 Re-vamped the 4 grass courts in the spring - in the "best condition for many years".

 Re-surfaced our two tarmac courts at the top of the club to acrylic hard court.